Cardiff Town Hall: Medieval town hall

 The gild hall was replaced by the second town hall in the 1330s.
 This structure, sometimes called the town house, was built on land allocated by a charter of 1331, was located in the centre of what is now St Mary Street (at 51.4803°N 3.17985°W), a site that Cardiff's town hall would occupy for the next 500 years.
 One of the crossroads at the town hall led down to the quay on what is now Westgate Street, another leading to St John's Church.
 The first meeting of the Cardiff Corporation in the building was held in 1338.
-Outside the town hall stood water pumps and the local stocks, which were present until the 19th Century.
+Outside the town hall stood water pumps and the local stocks, which were present until the nineteenth century.
 Near the town hall stood a building which is believed to have been the vicarage for the old St Mary's Church.
 The martyr Rawlins White (c.
 1485) was commemorated by a plaque at the old town hall, but this was lost when the building was demolished in the 1740s.